 How Student Loans Work

-For example, assuming there were no extra fees, 7% interest charged on a $30,000 loan would generate around $11,799 in interest charges over a 10-year repayment term.
+Interest is typically quoted as a percentage, such as 7.00%.
+When compound interest is factored in, 7.00% can amount to a lot.
+For example, assuming there were no extra fees, 7.00% interest charged on a $30,000 loan would generate around $11,799 in interest charges over a 10-year repayment term.
 That’s more than a third of the value of the original loan.
-(To estimate what you could owe in interest on your student loans, you can use an online student loan calculator.)
+To estimate what you could owe in interest on your student loans, take a look at SoFi’s student loan payoff calculator.

 When Does Interest Accrue?

-Depending on the type of loan or loans a borrower has — subsidized or unsubsidized —some may not be responsible for paying for the interest charges accrued while they are enrolled in school and during periods of deferment or forbearance (more on that in a moment).
+Depending on the type of loan(s) a borrower has — subsidized or unsubsidized — they may or may not be responsible for paying for the interest charges accrued while they are enrolled in school and during periods of deferment or forbearance.

-Borrowers with subsidized loans won’t have to pay interest accrued during periods of deferment, because the government covers those interest charges.
+Borrowers with subsidized loans won’t have to pay interest accrued during periods of deferment because the government covers those interest charges.
 However, the government pays no interest charges on unsubsidized loans during deferment and does not make interest payments on any loan types during periods of forbearance.

-Capitalized Interest Student Loans
+What Is Capitalized Interest On A Student Loan?

 Capitalized interest can happen on student loans in several scenarios.
-First, it may happen after a borrower graduates from school (or after a grace period), and unpaid interest is added to the balance of the loan.
+First, it may happen after a borrower graduates from school or after a grace period, and unpaid interest is added to the balance of the loan.
 Second, it could happen after periods of student loan forbearance or deferment.

 Ways to Minimize Capitalized Interest

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.